Habib-creater/stm32f411-imu-development-board/README.md

 Before fabrication, verify the complete Gerber package using an independent Gerber viewer.

+> Confirm the PCB stack-up, board thickness, copper weight, surface
+> finish, impedance requirements, and manufacturing tolerances with
+> your PCB manufacturer before production.

 ---

 ## Hardware Architecture

-The board is organized into four primary functional blocks:
+The board is organized into four primary functional blocks.

 ### 1. STM32F411CEU6 MCU

-The STM32F411CEU6 provides the main processing and control functionality of the board.
+The **STM32F411CEU6** provides the main processing and control functionality of the board.

 ### 2. MPU-6050 IMU

-The MPU-6050 provides:
+The **MPU-6050** provides:

 - 3-axis accelerometer
 - 3-axis gyroscope